 To apply, please submit a completed application (see PDF below), along with a cover letter, resume, and list of references to Jim Dauterman at email@example.com.
 Applications can be found here.
 Applications will be accepted until January 5th for our spring internship, and March 10th for our summer internship.
 Qualified applicants will be contacted via email to coordinate a skype, or in-person interview.
-Applicants will be selected after the interview process based on general knowledge, experience, attitude, punctuality, and by recommendation.
+Applicants will be selected after the interview process based upon general knowledge, experience, attitude, punctuality, and by recommendation.
 Although not a guarantee, it is possible for college students to receive course credit or fulfill major requirements through their experience, provided they have completed the requirements for their college or program.